veevo/dev/content/spiritism/how-to-study.md

 Most books are transcribed by a [Spiritist medium](/about/medium) and come from [superior spirits](/about/superior-spirit) in the noble service of God.

-## Where to Participate?
+## Where to Practice?
 The study of the Spiritist codification is most effective when done in groups of like-minded individuals in a [Spiritist Center](../centers).

-The purpose of the study is not just to answer people’s questions but also to encourage the asking of new ones  and the sharing of the conclusions each individual reaches from the studied material.
+The purpose of the study is not just to answer people’s questions but also to encourage asking questions and sharing the conclusions each individual reaches from the studied material.

-None of these benefits can be achieved when the student is always alone during the study sessions.
+None of these benefits can be achieved if the student is alone during the study sessions.

+For more information, check the [How to Practice article](../how-to-practice).

 ## Expected Behaviour
 Below, we provide some information regarding the essential changes in the behaviour a person